 wheels with certain diameters and complete bicycles.
 Under Tariff Concession 0104891 (Tariff Code: 8712.00.00), duty is not charged for complete bicycles.
 In 2018, the exemption of e-bike was revoked so e-bikes imports now are completed taxed.

 Under the Free Trade Agreement, items manufactured in (and delivered from) the US, Thailand and New Zealand are exempt from Customs duty or receive preferential rates of duty.

 While the documentation regarding exemptions and duty free (bicycling) items is difficult to decipher, Australian Customs have a good reputation for providing helpful and reliable support via telephone.
 The phone number for your local Customs office will be included in the documentation you receive when Customs duty is applicable.

-From Customs Australia, there are a number of resources available for more detailed information, here are links to pages and PDFs.
+From Customs Australia, there are a number of resources available for more detailed information.

 You can discuss this article and the ebook in the Australian Cycling Forums.